nikhlu07/H.E.L.I.X/README.md

 - **For Citizens**: Transparency and accountability in how public funds are used
 - **For Governments**: Tools to prevent corruption and build public trust
 - **For Vendors**: Fair, transparent procurement processes
+- **For NGOs**: Powerful oversight tools for independent monitoring
 - **For Developers**: Open-source platform to build upon and improve
 - **For the World**: A blueprint for corruption-resistant governance systems